top of page

 I got my PhD in Linguistics from the University of Pennsylvania in 2019.
 Before coming to Edinburgh, I was an Alexander von Humboldt Research Fellow at the University of Konstanz and member of the Questions at the Interfaces research unit.

 My work looks at how different dimensions of meaning interact and are represented in the grammar and lexicon.
-When we construct and interpret a complex sentence, how do lexical, grammatical, semantic, and pragmatic factors interact and give rise to the global inferences and particular form-meaning mappings that we find in natural language.
+When we construct and interpret a complex sentence, how do lexical, grammatical, semantic, and pragmatic factors interact and give rise to the global inferences and form-meaning mappings that we find in natural language.
 How do languages differ in terms of the semantic, pragmatic, and grammatical strategies they employ to express different kinds of meanings.
-My research explores these topics particularly with respect to the empirical question of how we use language to represent thoughts, beliefs, knowledge, and facts.
+My research explores these topics particularly with respect to the question of how we use language to represent thoughts, beliefs, knowledge, and facts.

 Current and recent projects include: